/>

 Sustainable Consumption Pledge

-CECONOMY joined the European Commission's Sustainable Consumption Pledge.
+CECONOMY has signed the European Commission's Sustainable Consumption Pledge.
+In doing so, we are committing ourselves to far-reaching climate targets.

 Learn more